Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● What We Targert For?

 * We aim for low workforce, fast model training, and cost effective way to classify boar species.
-Final results are utilized for Forest and Environmental Industry to compare the performance between AI and human beings.
+Final results are utilized for Forest and Environmental Industry to compare the work performance between AI and human beings.

 ## ● How To Implement?

-1. Save a copy of our Google colaboratory in google drive.
+1. Save a copy of our Google colaboratory in google drive("File" - "Save a copy in drive").
 2. Create file "YOLO"("/content/drive/My Drive/YOLO").
 3. Upload Detect.py(Revised Detect.py), best_original.pt(Pre-trained model), and "멧돼지데이터.zip(Boar image dataset)" in file "YOLO".
-4. Start Google colaboratory by "Run All(Runtime-Run All)".
+4. Start Google colaboratory by "Run All('Runtime' - 'Run All')".

 * See demo @ https://b-flask.shawngitman.repl.co/try (👈 Click!)
 * Download Detect.py @ https://drive.google.com/file/d/1mu2oaFDp3LWH-CfvfAsC6XzmhT_O0xDJ/view?usp=sharing